Sustaining innovation drive

 Dark areas indicate high innovation capital, lighter shades low inovation capital

 Global Intellectual Capital Ranking

-- North-Eastern Asian nations (China, Japan, Singapore) and the OECD countries from the Northern hemisphere dominate the intellectual capital this sub-index.
+- North-Eastern Asian nations (S. Korea, China, Japan, Singapore) and the OECD countries from the Northern hemisphere dominate the intellectual capital sub-index of the GSCI.

-- Eastern European countries and Former Soviet Republics also fare well.
+- Eastern European countries and the Baltic States also rank high.

 - Germany is ranked 6, Japan 9,the UK 11, the US 19.